osgi/osgi.enroute.site/_source/_qs/300-application.md

 So save the `debug.bndrun` file and click `Debug OSGi`.
 First, this `bndrun` file will run in trace mode.
 (You can control this through the `-runtrace` property that you can see when you double click the `debug.bndrun` file and select the `Source` tab.)
 In trace mode, the launcher provides detailed information about the launch process as well the ongoing update process when there are changed in bndtools.

-Anyway, the cool part now is that we have [Web Console](http://felix.apache.org/site/apache-felix-web-console.html) running with XRay.
+Anyway, we now have the unsurpassed [Web Console](http://felix.apache.org/site/apache-felix-web-console.html) running with XRay.
 Just click on [http://localhost:8080/system/console/xray](http://localhost:8080/system/console/xray).

 ![Resolved set](/img/qs/debug-xray-0.png)